230123-UTA-SH-Java-React-AWS/Team4Project1/Wk4/Readme.md

+# S.O.L.I.D Principles
+* They are five design principles intended to make software designs more understandable, flexible, and maintainable
+    * Kinda like the OOP pillars, but it is just rules to follow to write better code
+## Single Responsible Principle
+* A class should have one and only one reason to change
+* If one class has more responsibility, just segregate them into many classes
+* Ex: Software Engineer class should just manage anything related to creating a program and shouldn't also have the responsiblity to manage financial forms.
+Instead, segragate the two class and create a Accountant class that will hold that responsiblity
+## Open/Closed Principle
+* A class should be open for extensions but closed for modification
+* It just means you can add new funcitonality without changing existing code
+* A great way to do this is uing interfaces
+    * Such as us using dependency injection with interfaces
+    * Or using Imenu interface and all our code we wrote in program.cs works just fine with any of our new C# classes
+## Liskov Substitution Principle
+* Derived class should be substitutable for their base class implementation
+* It just means derived classes should not behave in such a way that it will not cause problems when used instead of a base class
+* One way to avoid breaking is using the base class implementation as well as your derived class implementation
+## Interface Segregation Principle
+* You should not be forced to implement methods that you don't need in an interface
+* Just segregate the interface into multiple interfaces
+## Dependency Inversion Principle
+* High and low level modules should depend on abstractions but not on each other
+* If a class uses the design and implementaiton of another class, it raises the risk that change one class could break the other class
+* To fix, we must both let them depend on abstractions

+# Design Pattern
+* They are reusable solution that will solve the problems that occurs pretty frequently while coding
+* Essentially, some people saw that problem keeps happening across multiple coders and decided to standardize a solution every time you come across to that problem to make your life easier
+* They are some of the best practice a programmer can do to solve common problems while designing your application
+## Singleton Pattern
+* This pattern revolves around creating one concurrent object of a class (So only one object exists while the application runs)
+* This singleton class provides a way to let other classes have direct access to the single object
+* Just think of a universal object that gives access to everyone
+### Advantage
+* Provides a global point of access from multiple classes
+* It is easy to maintain since there is only one instance of that class
+### Disadvantage
+* Very difficult to unit testing since it has global access
+* Definitely do not put any security sensitive information in a singleton

+# Node.js
+* It is a free and open-source JavaScript interpreter that allows us to run JS outside of a web browser
+* Platform independent
+    * It can run on any OS you utilize
+* Uses Google's chrome V8 engine

+## Node Package Manager (NPM)
+* It is similar to Maven, it can manage your dependencies and also grab them from the internet
+* But unlike using pom.xml, it uses package.json file
+* It will also store all of our dependencies in a folder called **node_modules**

+# TypeScript (TS)
+* It is an open-source language developed by Microsoft
+* It suppose object-oriented programming (a bit better)
+* It is a **superset** of JavaScript
+    * All this means that Typescript has everything JavaScript has but it has more methods/tools (Ex: you have access modifiers, you have interfaces, etc.)
+* It is strictly typed
+    * Probably one of the best things about TS

+## Transpilation process
+* It is the process of converting our TS file into a JS
+* All browsers (so far) only support JavaScript files and have no plans to change it to supporting TS any time soon.
+So to make TypeScript readily available for use for any web browsers, they created this transpilation process

+## TS Datatypes
+* Everything from JS
+* Any
+* Tuple
+* Enums
+* Never - Used for error handling
+    * If you are interested, essentially if you place this with a function/method, it means that this function will never return anything.
+Void still returns "no value" while Never will never return anything.
+    * So mainly used for error exceptions since that will end the program and not "complete" the function completely or in more rare cases, you want a function that will never end
+* Void - Used for function/methods to indicate it will return nothing

+## Access Modifiers
+* public - access everywhere
+* private - access within the class
+* protected - access within the class and subclasses

+## Access modifiers in TS
+* public - access everywhere
+* protected - access within the class and its subclasses
+* private - access only within the class
 # Introduction to React
 * It is a frontend Javascript library to develop websites
     * Notice it is just a library, hence we will need to add more and more dependencies to utilize other functionalities provided by other libraries